A Short Guide to Project Cost Estimation Methods

-Below are some helpful tips to perform project cost estimation process successfully.
+Below are some helpful tips to perform the project cost estimation process successfully.

 1. Know the Project Objectives

-The first thing to do before to start the estimation process is to gather information regarding the project.
+The first thing to do before starting the estimation process is to gather information regarding the project.
 Understand the objectives of the project and the client’s requirements to guess the resources to be allocated.

 2. Have a Preliminary Project Schedule